colelarsen/YugiohCSVScraper/README.md

 Example: ``C:\\Users\\colea\\Downloads\\Yugioh\\CSV\\``

 ### Running

+1. Obtain a .csv file.
+This is easily done by using Google Sheets and exporting to a .csv file.
+Make sure to type card names in different boxes horizontally.
+If you want multiple copies of a card end the card name with ` x2` or ` x3` **MAKE SURE TO INCLUDE A SPACE BEFORE THE `xn`.**
-1. Open Command Prompt
+2. Open Command Prompt
-2. Navigate to YugiohCSVScraper folder location
+3. Navigate to YugiohCSVScraper folder location
-3. Type node YugiohCSVScraper.js (Again press 'Tab' to autocomplete)
+4. Type node YugiohCSVScraper.js (Again press 'Tab' to autocomplete)

 #### Once running there are 6 commands